Caramel White Chocolate Chip Chocolate Cookies

 - 3/4 cup caramel chips

-Roll dough into 22-24 small ~1.5-inch balls, and place them on baking sheet lined with parchment paper.
+- Roll dough into 20-24 1.5-inch balls, then place them on baking sheet lined with parchment paper.